Kaye Furo

-Kaye Furo Tamuno Iyowuna (born 6 February 2007) is a Belgian professional footballer who plays as a forward for Club Brugge.
+Kaye Furo Tamuno Iyowuna (born 6 February 2007) is a Belgian professional footballer who plays as a forward for club Brentford.
 He is a Belgium youth international.

 Club career

 Furo was a member of the Royal Antwerp youth academy prior to signing for Club Brugge in 2017.
 In 2022, at the age of 15 years-old, he signed his first professional contract, agreeing a five-year deal.
 That year, he featured for the U19 Club NXT side in the UEFA Youth League, his performances including a goal in a win against Atletico Madrid U19.

-He made his professional debut for Club NXT in the Challenger Pro League as a substitute for Víctor Barberá in the 86th minute in their 1-0 defeat against Lommel S.K. on 18 August 2023.
+He made his professional debut for Club NXT in the Challenger Pro League as a substitute for Víctor Barberá in the 86th minute in their 1–0 defeat against Lommel S.K. on 18 August 2023.

-He made his senior debut for Club Brugge; featuring for the club in the UEFA Champions League, on 27 August 2025, appearing as a second half substitute in the 68th minute, replacing Nicolò Tresoldi, against Glasgow Rangers in a 6-0 victory, the second leg of a 9-1 aggregate win.
+He made his senior debut for Club Brugge; featuring for the club in the UEFA Champions League, on 27 August 2025, appearing as a second-half substitute in the 68th minute, replacing Nicolò Tresoldi, against Glasgow Rangers in a 6–0 victory, the second leg of a 9–1 aggregate win.

+Brentford

+On 11 January 2026, Furo joined Premier League club Brentford, signing a five-and-a-half-year contract, for a reported fee of £8.7 million..
+On 16 February 2026, he made his debut for the club in a 1–0 away win against Macclesfield in the FA Cup fourth round, and made his Premier League debut on 2 May 2026 in a 3–0 home victory over West Ham United, being substituted on in the 89th minute.